 Politicians also play an important role in attracting industries to specific estates and in providing access to land and services, particularly for small and micro-enterprises that are located in informal settlements.
 Countless examples from the two case study towns reveal how politicians have been instrumental in the regularization and enhanced access to secure land and services of informal factories in Solapur and Ratnagiri.
 In many cases, these informal firms supply larger factories on a contract basis both supplying the global as well as domestic market.
 The role that politicians play at different scales is not well understood nor are the factors driving success of some politicians versus others.
 For e.g., in Maharashtra Sharad Pawar is often cited as a role model for other politicians in bringing development to his constituency of Baramati.
 However, the case study findings emphasize the need to build on the role already being played by politicians in economic development.

 In industrial development, the role of the state government in defining and shaping industrial policy is paramount.
-Based on our case studies, however, we argue for the state government to carve out a stronger role for the ULB as it provides services to the bulk of the economy comprising informal small and micro enterprises and yet has no power over decision-making or design of industrial/economic policy.
+Based on our case studies, however, we argue for the state government to carve out a stronger role for the ULB and PRIs as it provides services to the bulk of the economy comprising informal small and micro enterprises and yet has no power over decision-making or design of industrial/economic policy.
 A more decentralized policy would be a move forward taking into account sector needs that are specific to local contexts (in regions and within cities).
 An explicit policy of integrating spatial and sectoral policies is also necessary for growing stronger industries.
 Additionally, greater importance should be placed on nurturing a mix of commercial and small industrial developments particularly in the Indian context where the informal small-scale sector dominates production and employment.
 Finally, for effective industrial development on the ground, local policies and practices need to align with regional plans and policies.